 Terence Lewis has come a long way since he first appeared on the Indian dance scene.
-A master of contemporary dance form, he runs his own academy, the Terence Lewis Contemporary Dance Company [TLCDC], opens his heart out on what keeps his feet moving.
+A master of contemporary dance form, he runs his own academy, the Terence Lewis Contemporary Dance Company [TLCDC].
+In an interview with Manoj Khatri, Terence opens his heart out on what dancing means to him, and how it makes him feel closer to God.
+Excerpts…

-When did you realise that dancing is what you wanted to do?
+When did you realize that dancing is what you wanted to do?

 Terence Lewis: From the tender age of five itself, I knew it.
 I loved to dance and entertain people; I liked to see the happy faces of my family every time I would break in to an act.
 As a child, I picked up most of my dancing from watching dance moves on television.